barmaleii77-hub/PneumoStabSim-Professional/docs/LOCALIZATION_GUIDE.md

 ```

 This mode skips the `lupdate`/`lrelease` steps and verifies that every `qsTr`/`qsTrId` usage has an entry in the `.ts` files.
 Pass `--fail-on-unfinished` locally if you also want the command to fail when translations are still marked as unfinished.
 The same check runs in GitHub Actions (`.github/workflows/ci.yml`) so pushes and pull requests cannot regress localization coverage.

+The CI pipeline also uploads the contents of `reports/localization/` as an artifact named **`localization-reports`** so reviewers can inspect the generated inventory and status summaries without running the script locally.

 ## Troubleshooting